A Fat Girl’s Diatribe Against the Theatre Community

 The theatrical industry is, on the surface, seen as an inclusive environment full of openly accepting members who desire to experience the same kind of public appreciation an eighth-grade version of myself so desperately craved.
 As a young artist, it has only taken me less than a handle of auditions and feedback to realize that theatre was not the fat girl’s sport.

 If you speak to the choreographer, they’d say that it’s visually unappealing to have an uneven amount of “heavier” people on the stage than the other.
 If you speak to the costume designer, they say that it’s more difficult to create flattering costumes for the “common figure” a fat girl carries.
-If you look in the ensemble of a majority of running musicals, you will rarely find anyone that doesn’t fit an “average” body type to the production staff’s discretion.
+If you look in the ensemble of most running musicals, you will rarely find anyone that doesn’t fit an “average” body type to the production staff’s discretion.

-The mentality that fat girls are not an acceptable “type” of a performer not only infiltrates the professional and community circles but has now trickled into high school theatre as well.
+The mentality that fat girls are not an acceptable “type” of performer not only infiltrates the professional and community circles but has now trickled into high school theatre as well.

-Because two high school boys couldn’t carry a 175 lbs curvaceous junior in high school, the choreographer chose to replace me with the smallest female member of the ensemble cast.
+Because two high school boys couldn’t carry a 175 lbs. curvaceous junior in high school, the choreographer chose to replace me with the smallest female member of the ensemble cast.

-While the aforementioned example seems like petty high school drama, situations even more extreme happen every day in conference rooms surrounded by production teams of people that don’t live up to the external expectations they hold their anticipated cast members to.
-I feel like the theatrical industry is no place for a fat girl because a fat girl isn't what the public wants- at what least the paying public wants.
-Well, I’m sick and tired of it.
+While the aforementioned example seems like petty high school drama, situations even more extreme happen daily in conference rooms surrounded by production teams of people who don’t live up to the external expectations they hold their anticipated cast members to.
+I feel like the theatrical industry is no place for a fat girl because a fat girl isn't what the public wants- at least the paying public wants.

 I’m tired of being typecast as the “fat best friend”.